gyselroth/php-task-scheduler/README.md

 **Important note**:\
 If you are programming in http mode (incoming http requests) and your app needs to deploy tasks it is good practice not to wait!.
-Best practics is to return a [HTTP 202 code](https://httpstatuses.com/202) instead.
-If the client needs to know the result of those jobs you may return the process id's and send a 2nd reqeuest which then waits and returns the status of those jobs.
+Best practice is to return a [HTTP 202 code](https://httpstatuses.com/202) instead.
+If the client needs to know the result of those jobs you may return the process id's and send a 2nd request which then waits and returns the status of those jobs.

 ```php
 $scheduler = new TaskScheduler\Scheduler($mongodb->mydb, $logger);